DannyBen/rush-cli/README.md

 ```

 In case you prefer testing Rush in a clean, isolated docker environment, you
-can use [this docker image][docker-sandbox], which has Rush copied to its path:
+can use [this docker image][docker-image], which has Rush copied to its path:

     $ docker run --rm -it --entrypoint bash dannyben/rush
     > rush --help